fqueyroi/von2network-clust/README.md

 ## Dependencies and Setup

-1. Python, version >=3 (experiments made version 3.6.9)
+1. Python, version >=3 (experiments made with version 3.6.9)
+2. [HeapDict](https://pypi.org/project/HeapDict/) python library (command `pip install HeapDict`) (experiments made with version 1.0.1)
-2. [Infomap](https://www.mapequation.org/) (experiments made with version 1.3.0)
+3. [Infomap](https://www.mapequation.org/) (experiments made with version 1.3.0)
-3. [LFR Benchmark](https://sites.google.com/site/andrealancichinetti/files).
+4. [LFR Benchmark](https://sites.google.com/site/andrealancichinetti/files).
 Source code is given in folder 'LFRBenchmark'.

-In order to run test experiment reported in Section III, the user must go in folder 'LFRBenchmark' and run command `make` (see ReadMe.txt in the folder).
+In order to run test experiment reported in Section III, the user must go in folder 'LFRBenchmark' and run command `make`

-Note this code was developped by the authors of
->    A.  Lancichinetti,  S.  Fortunato,  and  F.  Radicchi,  *"Benchmark  graphs for  testing  community  detection  algorithms"*, Phys.
-Rev. E, vol. 78, p.046110, Oct 2008.
+See the `ReadMe.txt` in the folder 'LFRBenchmark' for more details **(this code is third party)**.

+## Datasets

+The three dataset used in the paper are available here.
+The explanation of each dataset is given in Section VI of the papaer.

+1. `maritime_sequences.csv`: Maritime sequences dataset (default dataset used in the script below)
+2. `2011Q1_SEQ.zip` Airport sequences dataset (compressed).
+3. `trajectories_PoliceStation` Taxis sequences dataset (compressed).

+The structure of input files is described at the end of the document.

 ## Reproducing the experiments

 ### LFR Tests cases clustering (Results in Section IV)

-In order to reproduce the results given in Fig. 3 (page 5), run `python3 TestCasesClustering.py`
+In order to reproduce the results given in Fig. 3 (page 5), run

+        python3 TestCasesClustering.py

 The NMI similarity values used to make Fig. 3 correspond to the following columns in the output:
 - 10th Col. (nmi_2o_ns)   : 2-Von Diff Code input